sangvishtechnologies/urbanclap-clone/README.md

 <h1 align="center">The UrbanClap Clone Solution for On-Demand Services</h1>

 In our modern, fast-paced lives, time is a precious commodity often in short supply.
 Balancing work, family, and social commitments can leave little room for attending to the myriad of tasks that demand attention.
-That's where an innovative solution like the Urbanclap Clone App steps in.
+That's where an innovative solution like the [UrbanClap Clone App](https://sangvish.com/urbanclap-clone/) steps in.

 <div class="Box-sc-g0xbh4-0 iIZCet"><img alt=“urbanclapclone.png" src="https://github.com/sangvishtechnologies/urbanclap-clone/blob/main/images/urbanclap-clone-1.png" data-hpc="true" class="Box-sc-g0xbh4-0 kzRgrI"></div>